google-site-verification: google08228614646a3839.html

 Icon 3.png

-This module gets students real world experience with some standard population estimation methods and asks them to compare biases between them.
+This module gets students real-world experience with population estimation methods and asks them to compare biases between them.

 BlackChipmunkIcon.png